juho-creator/CS-Courses/README.md

 #### Recursive
 - Time Complexity: O(r^n) - every function calls two other functions
 - Space Complexity: O(n) - maximum depth of the recursion tree is n
+</br></br>

+### Analyzing time complexity of a recursive function
+**Homogeneous Linear Recurrence Relations**
+1. Find the recurrence relation for the recursive function.
+2. Transform the recurrence relation into a homogeneous equation.
+3. Formulate the characteristic equation using the homogeneous equation.
+4. Determine the roots of the characteristic equation.
+5. Use the roots to derive the general solution of the homogeneous equation.
+6. Analyze two cases:
+   - **Case 1**: The equation has k distinct roots.
+   - **Case 2**: Some roots have multiplicity m > 1.
+7. The general solution represents the time complexity behavior of the recursive function.

+**Nonhomogeneous Linear Recurrence Relations**

 </br></br></br>